cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

     // Making the firstVariable and secondVariable equivalent to each other libcellml::Variable::addEquivalence(firstVariable, secondVariable);

-In our model we have defined an "controller" component which we'll use to control all of the independent variables (time, voltage) during the simulation process.
+In our model we have defined a controller component which is used to control all of the independent variables (time, voltage) during the simulation process.

 .. container:: dothis

-    **4.b** Use the addEquivalence functionality to match the time and voltage variables in the "controller" component with those in the other two.
+    **4.a** Use the addEquivalence functionality to match the time and voltage variables in the "controller" component with those in the other two.
     Note that if you have used the curly brackets :code:`{ }` to denote a limited scope for your variable definitions earlier, you will need to retrieve the variables from their components using their names, as they don't exist in the general scope of the code:

 .. code-block:: cpp